PET HEALTH

 Despite these great attributes, your dog shouldn’t have too many pickles.
 Here are three reasons why:

 Sodium is an essential part of your dog’s diet.
-The high sodium content in pickles isn’t a significant issue for most healthy dogs.³ However, pickles may not be the best option for dogs with existing health conditions like high blood pressure.
+However, pickles may not be the best option for dogs with existing health conditions like high blood pressure.

 There are many different pickle recipes.
 Dill pickles are safe for dogs, but double-check the label on your favorite jar of pickles.
 They may have toxic ingredients like garlic.
-The spices in some pickle recipes can also upset a dog’s gastrointestinal tracts leading to vomiting or flatulence.⁵ Consider trying a homemade recipe so you can safely measure the ingredients included!
+The spices in some pickle recipes can also upset a dog’s stomach.4 Consider trying a homemade recipe so you can safely measure the ingredients included!

 The risks associated with pickles as a treat far outweigh the benefits.
 Cucumbers, pickles' sweeter parent, are safer for dogs to eat.
 Make sure you cut the vegetables into bite-size pieces to avoid your pet choking on the cucumber or pickle.
 If you opt for a pickle, choose ones that are plain or contain dill.